Enumeration of Hybrid Domino-Lozenge Tilings III: Centrally Symmetric Tilings: Preliminaries

 (b) Consider the above local replacement operation when $K$ and $\overline{K}$ are graphs shown in Figure \ref{spider2}(a) with the indicated weights (in particular, $K'$ has a new vertex $D$, that is incident only to $A$ and $C$).
 Then $\M(G)=2\M(G')$.

-(c) The statement of part (b) is also true when $K$ and $\overline{K}$ are the graphs indicated in Figure \ref{spider2}(b) (in this case $G'$ has two new vertices $C$ and $D$, they are adjacent only to one another and to $B$ and $A$, respectively). \end{lem}
+(c) The statement of part (b) is also true when $K$ and $\overline{K}$ are the graphs indicated in Figure \ref{spider2}(b).
+(In this case $G'$ has two new vertices $C$ and $D$, that are adjacent only to one another and to $B$ and $A$, respectively). \end{lem}

-We quote the following useful result lemma of Ciucu \cite{Ciucu}.
+We quote the following useful result of Ciucu \cite{Ciucu1}.

-\begin{lem}[Lemma 4.2 in \cite{Ciucu} ] Let $G$ be a weighted graph having a $7$-vertex subgraph $H$ consisting of two $4$-cycles that share a vertex.
+\begin{lem}[Lemma 4.2 in \cite{Ciucu1} ] Let $G$ be a weighted graph having a $7$-vertex induced subgraph $H$ consisting of two $4$-cycles that share a vertex.
 Let $a$, $b_1$, $b_2$, $b_3$ and $a$, $c_1$, $c_2$, $c_3$ be the vertices of the 4-cycles (listed in cyclic order) and suppose $b_3$ and $c_3$ are only the vertices of $H$ with the neighbors outside $H$ (see Figure \ref{4cycle}).
+Assume that the product of weights of opposite edges in each $4$-cycle of $H$ is a constant $d$, that is

+Here we use the notation $wt(a,b)$ for the weight of the edge connecting the two vertices $a$ and $b$.
 Let $G'$ be the subgraph of $G$ obtained by deleting $b_1$, $b_2$, $c_1$ and $c_2$, weighted by restriction.
-Then if the product of weights of opposite edges in each $4$-cycle of $H$ is a constant, we have
+Then

 \end{lem}